Tariffs are here

-Most major are tariffs are on hold again until April 2nd, 2025 - that will affect Mexico, Canada, and the EU on steel, lumber, consumer goods, etc. - businesses are wondering how best to react and plan for the future.
-Tariffs on imports from China were increased to 20%, are now in place.
+Most major are tariffs were on hold then back again for Mexico, Canada, and the EU on steel, lumber, consumer goods, etc. - businesses are wondering how best to react and plan for the future.
+Tariffs on imports from China were increased up to a 245% (This includes a 125% reciprocal tariff but not on electronics, etc).
 Large retailers like Target are already planning to raise prices.

 Most companies that import materials and consumer goods have had to start planning on how to react to higher costs and other disruptions.
 While some manufacturing could be brought back to the U.S. - it could also raise expenses for business that will see higher production costs.